mimecuvalo/paramikojs/readme.md

 ## About

 `paramikojs` is a javascript port of [paramiko](http://www.lag.net/paramiko/).
-It powers the [fireftp](https://github.com/mimecuvalo/fireftp) or [firessh](https://github.com/mimecuvalo/firessh) projects.
+It powers the [fireftp](https://github.com/mimecuvalo/fireftp) and [firessh](https://github.com/mimecuvalo/firessh) projects.
 However, some caution should be taken if reusing the code as not all code paths have been tested (in python, yes, but not in the translated javascript).
 So, coder beware!

 ## Getting Started